Frequently Asked Questions¶

 Yes.

-When setting up a mute rule, you can configure event attributes, which means setting labels for the current mute rule.
+When setting a mute rule, you can configure event attributes, which means setting labels for the current mute rule.
 For example, if four hosts A, B, C, and D all generate anomaly events, but you do not want to receive alert notifications from host C, you can fill in host:C in the event attributes.
-Then, when the monitor captures an anomaly event alert, it will filter based on the configured attributes and only send alert notifications for hosts A, B, and D.
+In this case, when the monitor captures an anomaly event alert, it will filter based on the configured attributes and only send alert notifications for hosts A, B, and D.

-Labels: When creating a monitor, the {df_label} variable is added to the event content, but the event records generated by this monitor ultimately have an empty df_label tag.
+Labels: When creating a monitor, the {{df_label}} variable is added in the event content, but in the final event records generated by this monitor, the content of this label df_label is empty.